 8. Compatibilization of polymer blends by shear pulverization

 9. Micro and nanoscale morphology characterization by microscopy

 16. Thermal studies of compatibilized polymer blends

 17. Application of compatibilized polymer blends in biomedical field

-18. Application of compatibilized polymer blends in automobile engineering
+18. Application of compatibilized polymer blends in packaging

-20. Application of compatibilized polymer blends in packaging
+19. Application of compatibilized polymer blends in automobile engineering

 - No. of pages: